IamStephan/saber-alt-template/README.md

     - Hero -> To attract attention and promote the vistor's curiousity
     - Testimonials -> To instil trust into the vistor
     - CTA -> to entice the vistor to perform an action (In this case, to get a free estimate)
-- `./src/widgets`
-  - Widgets are dynamic pieces of code (PHP) inside of a page.
-They are not template specific and the purpose of this folder is to provide CSS variables for theming.
-This can also be used to create widget templates that are unique to this template, but should be used rarely.
 - `./src/components`
   - Like `./src/globals` components are used throughout the site, but they are not guaranteed to be used across all pages.
 Components need to be small and flexible to reduce size and increase usability
+- `./src/tokens`
+  - Tokens are static strings and/or raw html snippets.
+They come from the cms (Most of the time) and declaring them as such should be sufficient for template development

 ### Deprecated folders

 These folders are set to be removed in future version of this project; they need to be extracted into their own projects and tools.
 The reasoning behind this is for simplicity's sake.
 By having these folders inside a site project means that the developer needs a working-knowledge of how widgets, tokens and hybrids work, increasing the barrier to creating sites.
 By removing them developers can contribute to sites with a lower barrier to entry.

-- `./src/globals`
-  - Styles and HTML 'templates' that are used on all pages.
-These are guaranteed to be present regardless of the page or type
-- `./src/tokens`
+- `./src/widgets`
-  - Tokens are static strings and/or raw html snippets.
-They come from the cms (Most of the time) and declaring them as such should be sufficient for template development
+  - Widgets are dynamic pieces of code (PHP) inside of a page.
+They are not template specific and the purpose of this folder is to provide CSS variables for theming.
+This can also be used to create widget templates that are unique to this template, but should be used rarely.
 - `./src/hybrids`
   - Hybrids are special type that are similar to two or more of the above folders.
 Each hybrid has a unique set of behavior that needs exceptions locally to work.